 Storm Water / MS4 Program

 • Distributes public education material to the residents and other applicable groups.
-This includes the When It Rains, It Drains brochure mailed as part of the Township newsletter annually.
+This includes important information within the Township newsletters mailed to each household.

 • Conducts a public education meeting on the MS4 program and the Township’s implementation efforts at least one time per year.

-• Participate in the placement of a stormwater display advertisement in the Beaver County Times newspaper organized by the Beaver County Planning Commission for multi-municipal participants as a cost-sharing method.
+• Participates in the placement of a stormwater display advertisement in the Beaver County Times newspaper organized by the Beaver County Regional C.O.G for multi-municipal participants as a cost-sharing method.

-• Inspect a minimum of 20% of the Township’s permitted storm water outfalls annually for illicit discharges.
+• Inspects a minimum of 20% of the Township’s permitted storm water outfalls annually for illicit discharges.

 • The Township has adopted and enforces all provisions of the PA DEP’s model storm water ordinance.
 Engineering review and approval of storm water management plans are required prior to approval of new developments.

 You can help too.
-Remember that water that goes into a storm sewer eventually drains to a stream.
+Remember, water that goes into a storm sewer eventually drains to a stream.
 Please:

 1. Monitor storm sewer inlets near your property.
 No one should be dumping anything into the storm sewer system.
 Contact the Police Department immediately if you witness illegal dumping.